Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

 Geckos are neither poisonous nor venomous and can make rewarding pets when in the right environment.
 Because there are so many different types of geckos with origins all over the world, a potential keeper should be familiar with the species they are interested in keeping.
-Geckos are exotic animals that will have varying husbandry requirements and proper veterinary care to have the best chance to live a happy and healthy life.
+Geckos are exotic animals that will have varying husbandry requirements and need proper veterinary care to have the best chance to live a happy and healthy life.

 Featured Image Credit: Kefca Shutterstock